aws-samples/aws-serverless-workshops/README.md

 - Look for error messages in the [Google Chrome Developer Console][developer-console] if you encounter an issue with any of the functionality loading on the site.
 You can access the console by pressing **Control + Shift + J** on Linux and Windows or **Command + Option + J** on macOS.

+- There are several components of the setup which are case sensitive (e.g. DynamoDB tables and keys).
+To avoid errors, prefer copying and pasting to re-typing.

 ## Lab 1: Static Website Hosting

 In this module, you'll setup an Amazon S3 bucket to host your assets and configure it to serve a static website.
 Because Wild Rydes is a startup preparing for global scale you'll also configure an Amazon CloudFront distribution to accelerate delivery of your assets to your potential users across the world.